sridharsaig/CIR/README.md

 # CIR - opus - Height Estimator

-Camera Information Retriever (CIR) is a project developed in QLAB-Makerspace, Queen's University Belfast.
+Camera Information Retriever (CIR) is a Pytorch3D project developed in QLAB-Makerspace, Queen's University Belfast.

-Built upon Pytorch3D, the project is designed to output the 3D position of a camera that produced the 2D image.
-The position is then supposed to be used in
+It is developed to retrieve the 3D position of the camera that produced a given 2D image in a virtual atmosphere.
+This information is naturally then used to reconstruct the exact scene in virtuality by a 3D development tool like Blender.

 This space focusses on concising installation requirements of the retriever with it's supportive versions and documenting the API & citations -

 The [Project-Blog](Project-Blog) gives further insight of the project surplus the journey of developing this conception.

-The project is

 ## Installation -